 Perfect for a little Sunday afternoon wander.
 There are colourful houses, cute little streets and lovely shops a'plenty.
 For the colourful houses, start at Sloane Square Station, head to the popular Bywater Street, then Burnsall Street, and finally Godfrey Street.
 And then have a wander to find more picturesque places!

-8. Daunt Books
+8. Daunt Books, Marylebone

 At least one bookshop had to feature in this blog post, and this place is the bookshop of dreams.
 Granted, it's not technically free if you end up buying a book - but the shop itself is worth a visit.
 The interior is magnificent, with beautiful wooden staircases and bannisters that circulate the top floor, forming a balcony lookout.
 The books are ordered by country and the shop specialises in travel books.
 Located on Marylebone High Street, Daunt Books is close to Regent's Park and the Sherlock Holmes Museum.
 You'll also find the British Library nearby, as well as the fantastic Wallace Collection - a free museum, housed in a stately home.
 There are a bunch of other independent Daunt Books in London but none as grand as this one in Marleybone!
 The exact address is 84 Marylebone High St, London W1U 4QW and it is open most days 9.00am-7.30pm (and closes early on the weekends, so do check before visiting).